Skyost/FlutterFundingChoices/README.md

 * `FlutterFundingChoices.showConsentForm()` : Loads and shows the consent form.
 You must check first that there is a consent form (with `isConsentFormAvailable` on the returned object of the previous method).
 * `FlutterFundingChoices.reset()` : Resets the consent information.

-You typically want to use it like this :
+You typically want to use it like this on Android :

 ```dart
 @override